Do you love all things romance, follow the wedding trends, and pay attention to detail?

 For example, if your business focuses on cultural weddings, look for such decorations.
 Gather what you’ve found and design several wedding concepts.

 Next, contact vendors.
 Ask if they’re willing to work with you in creating the concepts.
 You’ll probably need a vendor for flowers, food, decoration, and lighting.
 Also, get a professional photographer to capture the entire setup.

 To make your own mockup designs, get inspiration from Pinterest and similar sites – feel free to set them up in your own home.

 Try making several mock wedding timelines for different occasions.
 This will help potential clients visualize their wedding day when they are deciding whether to hire you.

-Create a Website
+Create a professional website

-Promote to Friends and Family
+Promote to friends and family

 Send them an email about your business information or promote your services during a hangout or gathering.

-If some of them are getting married, offer to plan their wedding at a discount.
+If some of them or their friends are getting married, offer to plan their wedding day at a discount.

-Share on Social Media
+Share on social media